Lemar

-Lemar Obika (born 4 April 1978), known as Lemar, is an English singer, songwriter and record producer.
+Lemar Obika (born 4 April 1978), known mononymously as Lemar, is an English singer, songwriter and record producer.
 Initially rising to fame after finishing third on the first series of British talent show Fame Academy, he was later signed to Sony BMG, where he has gone on to release five studio albums, three of which are certified platinum or double platinum by the British Phonographic Industry (BPI).

 Lemar's double-platinum debut album Dedicated was released in November 2003 and contained the successful singles "Dance (With U)", "50/50" and "Another Day", all of which charted in the top 10 of the UK Singles Chart.
-His second effort, Time to Grow, saw similar success, again achieving double platinum certification and spawning his most successful single, "If There's Any Justice", which peaked at number 3 and spent four months in the UK Singles Chart.
+His second effort, Time to Grow, saw similar success, again achieving double platinum certification and spawning his most successful single, "If There's Any Justice", which peaked at number 3 and spent four months on the UK Singles Chart.
 Lemar has seen considerable chart success in the UK and Ireland, releasing ten top 20 singles, seven of which peaked in the top 10, and has sold over two million albums.
-He is seen as one of the most successful artists to come out of a reality TV show.

 Early life

-Lemar Obika was born in Tottenham, North London, England to Nigerian parents.
+Lemar Obika was born in Tottenham, North London, England, to Nigerian parents.
 He grew up listening to R&B and soul music.
 He used to sing at home with his siblings, pretending to be Michael Jackson and the Jacksons.

 He was 17 when he had his first concert at the Junior Jam at 'The Temple' in Tottenham supporting American singer Usher.
 At the time, he was designing a website to sell logos for the Ericsson PH337 phone.
 Later on, he gave up an opportunity to study pharmacy at Cardiff University to pursue a musical career.
 Lemar had some success supporting various artists such as American girl groups Destiny's Child and Total on their UK club tours and after some years, managed to secure a recording contract with BMG.
 Following this, he released his debut single "Got Me Saying Ooh".
 His record deal with BMG fell through in less than a year due to restructuring at the record label.
 He had to eventually take a job working as an accounts manager at NatWest in Enfield, North London.
 At age 24, his mother died of cancer and he found listening to Eric Clapton's "Tears in Heaven" brought "clarity" and aims to "write songs as moving as this".